Tencent Covo-Audio: Open-Source 7B Speech AI That Hears and Talks

 | Step-Audio 2 | 32B | — | — | — | 77.58% |

 Covo-Audio beats Qwen2.5-Omni by 3.8 points at the same scale.
-It comes within 2.3 points of Step-Audio 2, which has 4x the parameters.
+It comes within 2.3 points of Step-Audio 2, which has roughly 4x the parameters.

 Full-Duplex Conversation (MMSU)